jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 ## How to move on
-Once you have successfully registered an image with the HPC service, you can use it inside your CloudFlow workflows.
+Once you have successfully registered an image with the HPC service, you can use it inside your SemWES workflows.
 Head over to the [HPC-service overview](../workflow_creation/HPC_service.md) to learn how to do just that.

 The waiter example shown here is very basic and probably won't be enough to